pkeilbach/htwg-practical-nlp/docs/getting_started.md

 # Getting Started

-This section describes how to set up your environment for this course.
+This page describes how to set up your environment for this course.

 ## Accounts